Chart Color Schemes

 Yarra Junction is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yarra Junction's dwelling structure, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Yarra Junction's dwelling structures, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Yarra Junction stood at 38.5%, with mortgaged dwellings at 42.7% and rented ones at 18.8%.
-The median monthly mortgage repayment was $1,800, lower than Melbourne metro's $2,000, while the median weekly rent was $300, compared to Melbourne metro's $390.
-Nationally, Yarra Junction's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower at $375.
+The median monthly mortgage repayment was $1,800, lower than Melbourne metro's $2,000.
+Median weekly rent in Yarra Junction was $300, compared to Melbourne metro's $390.
+Nationally, Yarra Junction's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.

 Frequently Asked Questions - Housing